The Author - Stephen Leather

 I’ve finally written the first Bangkok Bob novel – Bangkok Bob and the Missing Mormon and I hope it will become a continuing series.
 It’s published by Monsoon Books in Singapore and is also available as an eBook.

 I’ve also written several short stories including several stories about a Singapore detective, Inspector Zhang.
 They’re locked room mysteries which are great fun to write!
-I’m planning to do at least eight, which will make a complete book.
-I have already put four of them on sale as eBooks and they are available on Kindle.
-I have also started writing short erotic short stories – so far Banging Bill’s Wife, The Alphabet Game and The Pregnant Wife are available as eBooks.
+I have also started writing short stories set in Thailand– so far Banging Bill’s Wife, The Alphabet Game, The Threesome, The Ladyboy Lover and The Pregnant Wife are available as eBooks.
 I’ll be doing more!

-Over the next year I’ll be writing a new Spider Shepherd book and a new Jack Nightingale novel.
-If I get any spare time I’ll be working on a new thriller set in the United States, using Richard Yokely, who appears in several of the Spider Shepherd books.
-I have already written three Spider Shepherd short stories, set during his SAS days, and I plan to write more.
-And I really want to do a sequel to Private Dancer.
+Over the next year I’ll be writing a new Spider Shepherd book and if I get any spare time I’ll be working on a new thriller set in the United States, using Richard Yokely, who appears in several of the Spider Shepherd books.
+I also plan to continue the Jack Nightingale series, by taking him to the United States.
+I have already written nine Spider Shepherd short stories, set during his SAS days, and I plan to write more, along with several stand-alone novels.
+And I really want to do a sequel to Private Dancer and another Bangkok Bob story.
 I just wish there were more hours in the day.